NullArray/RootHelper/README.md

 To run a couple of privilege escalation cecks.

-To use the script you will need to get it to the box and run it without argyments.
+To use the script you will need to get it on the box you've compromised and run it without arguments.
 All the scripts get downloaded to the /tmp/ directory and when you're done using them you can run roothelper.sh with an argument to remove everything that was downloaded to that directory again.
 In example:

 ```
 roothelper.sh done